HomeDev GuideRecipesAPI Reference

 Use BlankExperience

-The SDK provides BlankExperienceContentType, a ready-to-use experience type with no predefined properties.
-It's perfect for creating flexible pages where the entire layout is built visually:
+The JavaScript SDK provides BlankExperienceContentType, a ready-to-use experience type with no predefined properties.
+It is perfect for creating flexible pages where you build the entire layout visually.

 import {